jewelsofthought/neshama/site/references/sacred_geometry/sacred_geometry.md

 on the iteration of a rational function, Julia became famous.
 However, after his death, he was forgotten.
 In the 1970s, the work of Gaston Maurice Julia was revived and popularized by the Polish-born Benoit Mandelbrot.
-Inspired by Julia‘s work, and with the aid of computer graphics, IBM employee Mandelbrot was able to show the first pictures of the most beautiful fractals known today.
+Inspired by Julia's work, and with the aid of computer graphics, IBM employee Mandelbrot was able to show the first pictures of the most beautiful fractals known today.
 Mandelbrot set